Downloading Sequences and Chromatograms

 On Windows, Macs and Unix you can use FTP client software such as Filezilla (download from here).

 Connect and login using "DNAftp.uchicago.edu" as the host address, and then your username and password provided your lab earlier (NOT your CNET ID).
+NOTE: you must use sFTP (secure FTP) and not old-style FTP for this.
 You will be able to transfer individual files, multiple selected files, or whole folders, usually by dragging them from one window pane to another.
 Note that for first time users of Filezilla, you will need to change the preferences so binary transfers are the default transfer choice for files lacking extensions (low throughput chromatograms lack the ".ab1" extension due to our editing),

 since chromatograms are binary files.
 This setting is found under the "File Transfer" dialog and is a checkbox that needs to be unchecked